 THINGS YOU MUST DO TO GET READY FOR WORK BEFORE RESUMPTION

-2. Stock Up On Supplies
+1. Stock Up On Supplies

-Before resuming it is best that you purchase the needed and required supplies and resources you’ll be needing around the house in such a way that it will last for a reasonable amount of time.
+Before resuming, it is best that you purchase the needed and required supplies and resources you’ll be needing around the house, in such a way that it will last for a reasonable amount of time.
 That way you would not be caught off guard when you suddenly run out of it.
 Also, stocking up will help ease you the stress of going to the store or supermarket on your way back from work.
 After a long hard day at work, shopping is the last thing you would want to involve yourself in.

 3. Boost Your Health and Wellbeing

 Cut loose from carrying out unnecessary chores around the house and conserve that energy for something better.
-Have adequate rest as it will not only keep you relaxed but also Sharpen your mind and make your senses alert.
+Have adequate rest as it will not only keep you relaxed but also sharpen your mind and make your senses alert.

-can go on further to eating proper and healthy meals.
+You can go further to eating proper and healthy meals.
 This is not the time to gorge on comfort meals but rather eat wholesome and fresh food, fruits and vegetables as it will help in your digestion and metabolism.
 Don’t forget to also carry out some routine exercises to shred off a few of that unnecessary fats and calories.
 Remember to drink a lot of water and have an adequate amount of required sleep.

 4. Check Your Wardrobe